Equivalence class of Emergent Single Weyl fermion lattice models in 3 dimensions: gapless superconductors and superfluids versus chiral fermions: The systematic real fermion approach

 \subsubsection{Path {\bf b)}}

-We start with the previous model in a gaped phase, $\epsilon\neq 0$, and we add a T-breaking field (e.g. a magnetic field along the z-direction).
-We replaced $3+\epsilon$ by $\mu$ as $\epsilon$ is no longer supposed to go to zero:
+We start with the previous model in a gapped phase, $\epsilon\neq 0$, and we add a T-breaking field (e.g. a magnetic field along the z-direction).
+We replaced $3+\epsilon$ by $\mu$ as $\epsilon$ is no longer supposed to go to zero.
+For the purpose of the current study, we consider the magnetic field $B$ to be k-independent:

 where the mass $M({\bf k})$ has been introduced in Eq.\ref{eq: mass}.

 And following the algebras in Eq.\ref{eq:CAlgebra}. one can further set

 That is $\Gamma_5$ commutes with $\Gamma_3$ and $\Gamma_4$ and anti-commutes with $\Gamma_1$ and $\Gamma_2$.
 Without losing generality, one can choose an antisymmetric hermitian operator $\Gamma_5$ of the following form,